grufftech/Path-of-Exile-Macros/README.md

 - F5 = Party Invite the last person who PM'ed you.

-- Ctrl+C = Searches pwx.me for items like what you have.
+- Shift+F = Searches pwx.me for items like what you have.

-- Ctrl+X = Shows you exactly what mods you have.
+- T = Shows you exactly what mods you have.

 ## Chat Macros